agoutsmedt/ejhet_quanti_method/paper/gdoc.md

     clusters are likely biased toward American journals, notably in the first decades.

-[^20]: Some years earlier, @mitchellRationality1910[97; see semantic
+[^20]: Some years earlier, Mitchell [@mitchellRationality1910, 97; see
-    cluster 9 and 4] already pushed forward similar claims, regretting that "few economists have regarded the study of psychology as a necessary part of the equipment of their work", often relying on "tacit preconceptions" rather than to seek to "psychologists to gain a knowledge of the mind and its modes of operation".
+    semantic cluster 9 and 4] already pushed forward similar claims, regretting that "few economists have regarded the study of psychology as a necessary part of the equipment of their work", often relying on "tacit preconceptions" rather than to seek to "psychologists to gain a knowledge of the mind and its modes of operation".

 [^21]: Machlup's position was that even if a "goodly portion of all
     business behavior may be non-rational, thoughtless, [or] blindly